 Welcome to Episode 6, the first episode of our Unsuitable in relationship and community series.
 I am going to kick things off with Liz Smith.
 Before I do her intro, I want to specify that when I say “relationships,” I am speaking very broadly about dating relationships, but also friendships, family relationships, church community, etc.

 Liz just finished her Masters in Library Science at Rutgers and is job hunting.
 She have worked in public relations and editorial positions for non-profit organizations including The New York Public Library and American Bible Society.
 She was also a member of The Blue Hill Troupe, a Gilbert & Sullivan operetta group, before becoming a Christ follower and church goer.
 Liz blogs as Missouri St Clair at wordpress.missouristclair.com and she also created a website dedicated to memoirs called memoirsataglance.com.
-Both those links are in the episode description.

 Liz is going to share some serious wisdom about some of her past dating relationships, mental and emotional health in relationship, forgiveness and healing.
 Liz led a recovery group for women coming out of codependent relationships so she has a lot of great things to say about that as well.